lio-plays/gamebuilder/README.md

 This is for insiders only.

+## First

+You may need blender installed to import my models.

 ## Changes

-* Two demo-models.
-You may need blender installed for auto-import?
+* Two inbuild actors with own model.
-One static and the other with the same model, but physics enabled. problem with creation, sticks in ground, falls through ground.
+They use the same model, but different actor settings One static and the other with physics and grabbable.
+More fun.
-Trying to move origin/pivot in blender, does not work.
 * new cards have basic title from filename
 * "jshotload start c" on opening console
 * console toggle is now shift-c, german keyboard does not like "`"